India domestic route

 The lower Himalayan foothills can be cloudy but the Lahaul plateau and Leh valley are typically clear — the descent is almost always visually dramatic.

-What is the best side of plane for Chandigarh to Leh?
+What is the best side for Chandigarh to Leh?